Fourth Sunday after the Epiphany

 I'll be honest, if I'm listening to Micah, I am not immediately going, 'oh, okay, yes I am all down with this.'
 I can imagine a few schools of thought (and to be clear I am just using my extrabiblical imagination here, in ways that I would be pretty likely to respond):

 • You're going to knock the sacrifices now?
 Right, beautiful sentiment, act justly and love mercy, that and a couple bucks will get you a cup of coffee.
 Look, it's a messed-up world, and God set up the system of sacrifices because God is smart and knows that humans aren't perfect.
-That thing goes back to Abraham, even Abel - maybe before Abel if you want to go all the way back!
+That thing goes back to Abraham, even Cain and Abel - maybe before Abel!
 You're telling me that God was pleased with Abel's sacrifices, but now he's upset about ours?
 We are following the law, the law that was handed down to your pal Moses for whom you are so grateful by the way, and we are doing a really good job of it.
 We have this whole thing down to a science.
 Anyway look - those evil people around us?
 Those Assyrians carrying us off?
 They don't even try, they're just going around killing and stealing and whatnot, and you are harassing us about - what - weights and measures?
 Interest-bearing loans?
 Look, we're pretty much all right, and when we aren't we do what we're supposed to do to get forgiveness.
 So what is your problem?

 Okay so that's not me walking humbly, but I can definitely imagine the indignation when I read this passage not quite 3 millennia on.
 Is it any wonder that Jerusalem stoned the prophets?
 I take it on faith that Micah was, in fact, a prophet - as do actual Hebrew and Christian scholars, to be clear - so I'm just going to gloss over my own weakness in discernment and play with these thoughts for a while.